 However for some applications, which require a wide dynamic range, such as highly absorbing substances or low light level applications, combined with a need for high accuracy, a non-linearity calibration of the detector is recommended.
 This NL-calibration is performed on the detector array and the output signal is linearized to better than 99%.
 A complete calibration report and the calculated NL calibration coefficients are delivered with the spectrometer.
 For irradiance calibrations the NL-calibration is automatically included.

 Applications that use spectrometers to measure the light energy of radiant sour-ces require an irradiance-calibrated spectrometer.
-For all AvaSpec spectrometers both irradiance and radiance NIST traceable calibrations can be offered.
+We offer NIST-traceable irradiance calibrations for all AvaSpec spectrometers.
 Irradiance calibrations (µW/cm2) are normally performed on a system with a fiber-optic cable and a cosine corrector or integrating sphere.
-Radiance calibrations (µW/cm2/sr) can be performed on a spectrometer and a bare fiber or fiber with collimating lens looking at a diffuse illuminated surface.

 The irradiance calibrations can be performed over 3 different wavelength ranges, UV (200-400 nm), VIS (360-1100 nm) and NIR (1100-2500 nm).
 All systems are calibrated against a NIST-traceable irradiance calibration standard and come with a complete report and calibration files, which are stored on the EEPROM of the spectrometer and can be loaded directly into the AvaSoft-IRRAD software module to obtain irradiance parametric measurements.

 More information on irradiance can be found in the software section (AvaSoft-IRRAD) and the section Applications - Irradiance Measurements.

 As an alternative to Avantes irradiance calibration services, irradiance calibrated light sources, such as AvaLight-DH-BAL-CAL and AvaLight-HAL-CAL-Mini are available to perform your own irradiance calibration.